JamiesWhiteShirt/JamiesWhiteShirt.github.io/_resources/modders-hate-him-aspiring-developer-discovers-simple-trick-to-learn-modding-in-just-one-day.md

 - Create new dimensions with custom world generation.

 At this step, you are more or less on your own.
 You must become an actual programmer.
 Very few Minecraft specific resources exist for these kinds of tasks.
-You will have to depend non-Minecraft related resources.
+You will have to depend on non-Minecraft related resources.

-It is possible that no conventional hook exists for what you want to do, which means you might have to use reflection or access transformation.
+It is possible that no conventional hook exists for what you want to do, which means you might have to use unconventional means such as reflection or access transformation.
-In the worst case, a core mod is required.
+In the worst case, a core mod is required, which is a highly advanced subject.